Fj0rtizFredde/FGPS/README.md

+FGPS!

-FGPS - Advanced GPS System using SQLight for SA-MP.
+An advanced GPS System using SQLight for SA-MP.
 ====